WendyYanto/personal-android-notes/react/index.md

 ## ShouldComponentUpdate

 1. It is a boolean-return function that accept next prop's update value.
 This will cause rendering if this function return true.

+## React.useMemo

+1. It is react hooks to help developer to cache value and it's dependency (parameter) when executing expensive task that has time complexity of n^2 to 2^n.